ESC

 Military and Security

-the military's inventory consists of light weapons, as well as some naval patrol vessels from Australia and a few US-origin aircraft (2024)
+the military's inventory consists of light weapons, as well as some naval patrol vessels acquired from Australia (2025)

 Military Expenditures 2020